NYC Cosmetics is Not Cruelty Free

 Coty voluntarily ceased testing finished cosmetic products on animals in 1991, long before the official European ban on such testing in 2004.
 Coty has been actively involved for many years in the research and development of alternatives to animal testing.

 Before we place a product on the market, we assess it thoroughly to ensure that it is safe for human use and for the environment and that it is compliant with all applicable laws, rules and regulations.
-We do not perform, nor do we ever commission any third parties on our behalf to perform, animal testing on our products or ingredients.
-Our safety assessment of cosmetic ingredients is based on the use of recognized alternatives to animal testing, the use of existing safety data and, increasingly, the sharing of such data from and with other industries.
+Our safety assessment of cosmetic ingredients is based on the use of recognized alternatives to animal testing, the use of existing safety data and, increasingly, the sharing of such data with other industries.
+We do not perform, nor do we ever commission any third parties on our behalf to perform, testing of our products or ingredients on animals.

 We continue to strive for the development and acceptance of additional reliable non-animal testing methods and will continue to vigorously support the research, implementation and improvement of alternatives to animal testing, especially for those more complex tests for which no alternative methods have been established.
 For this purpose we actively participate in research programs in Europe and the USA by dedicating funding, time, resources and scientific expertise.
 The common goal of all these efforts is to completely eliminate animal testing.